THE SCARIEST JOBS CHART EVER

-The February jobs report is out, and it just barely missed expectations.
+The January jobs report is out, and it was a big miss.

-The U.S. Bureau of Labour Statistics reported that 192,000 workers were added to nonfarm payrolls in February, below Wall Street’s estimate of 200,000.
+113,000 workers were added to nonfarm payrolls in January, well below the consensus Wall Street estimate of 180,000.

 Bill McBride of Calculated Risk runs a chart every month that puts the jobs recovery into better perspective.